PhantomChain/docs/docs/node/secure.md

 #### Troubleshooting and Testing
 Logs for knockd appear in `syslog` and will be crucial if you need to troubleshot.

-Run the following command on your ARK node server.
+Run the following command on your PHANTOM node server.
 ```
 tail -f /var/log/syslog
 ```